file-format/Docs/en/image/pvt.md

 ## How to open a PVT file?

-Rename your .pvt file to have .heic file extension and open it HEIC image viewer.
+Rename your .pvt file to have .heic file extension and open it with HEIC image viewer.